patternandshape/visiblecloaks/readme.md

 ### Description

-A Landing page for the band Visible Cloaks.
+A landing page for the band Visible Cloaks.

 ### Technologies Used